Under the Surface (Marit Larsen album)

-Under the Surface is the debut album from Norwegian singer-songwriter and M2M member Marit Larsen which was released on March 6, 2006.
+Under the Surface is the debut album from Norwegian singer-songwriter and M2M member Marit Larsen which was released on 6 March 2006.
 All but three of the songs on the album were written solely by Marit herself.
-The album went gold in Norway after selling more than 20,000 copies in less than 3 weeks.
+The album went gold in Norway after selling more than 20,000 copies in less than three weeks.
 The album debuted and peaked at No. 3 on the sales chart in Norway.
-The album spent 52 weeks on VG Topp 40 and 62 weeks on VG Topp 30 Norsk and so far.
+The album spent 52 weeks on VG Topp 40 and 62 weeks on VG Topp 30 Norsk.